What spatial geometry does the (2+1)-dimensional QFT vacuum prefer?: Membrane Crumpling

 Consider three-dimensional flat space with Cartesian coordinates $\{X^A, Z\}$ and parametrize a surface in it by $X^A = x^A + \eps v^A(x^B)$, $Z = \sqrt{\eps} \, h(x^A)$.
-Then for small~$\eps$ and suitable~$v^A$, the intrinsic metric on the membrane in the coordinates~$x^A$ is as in equation~\eqref{eq:sigmametric} with~$-\overline{\grad}^2 f = \eps \det( \partial_A \partial_B h )$.
+Then for small~$\eps$ and suitable~$v^A$, the intrinsic metric on the membrane in the coordinates~$x^A$ is as in equation~\eqref{eq:sigmametric} with~$-\overline{\grad}^2 f = \eps \det( \partial_A \partial_B h )$\footnote{ The constant part of $f$ is not determined by this relation, thus we may choose it so that $f^{(1)}$ has no constant Fourier component. }.
 The bending energy due to extrinsic curvature is \be H = \eps \kappa \int d^2x (\overline{\grad}^2 h)^2, \ee where~$\kappa$ is the bending rigidity.
 If the membrane is deformed from flat over a region of characteristic size $\ell \ll \ell_M$, then the (positive) bending energy~$E_B$ and (negative) vacuum energy~$E_Q$ (at zero temperature) for $N$ free relativistic quantum fields are parametrically given as \be E_{B} \sim \eps \kappa, \qquad E_{Q} \sim -\eps^2 N \frac{\hbar c}{\ell}. \ee The ground state equilibrium configuration of the membrane should minimize~$E = E_B + E_Q$.
 One might expect that because~$E_B$ is lower order in~$\eps$ than~$E_Q$, a perturbative analysis guarantees that~$E > 0$ for any deformation of flat space.
 However, note that~$E_B$ and~$E_Q$ have different scale dependence, with~$E_Q$ dominating at sufficiently small scales.
-Thus if~$\ell \lesssim \ell_\mathrm{crumple} \equiv N \hbar c/ \kappa$,~$E_Q$ can be comparable to and even dominate~$E_B$ while still in the perturbative regime~$\eps \lesssim 1$.
-Whether or not~$E$ actually decreases for (sufficiently large) deformations of flat space -- therefore implying that the membrane's equilibrium configuration is crumpled at a scale~$\ell \lesssim \ell_\mathrm{crumple}$ -- then depends on nonlinear and higher-derivative contributions to its bending action and whether or not these are relevant at the scale~$\ell_\mathrm{crumple}$ at amplitudes~$O(\eps^2)$.
+Defining $\ell_\mathrm{crumple} \equiv N \hbar c/ \kappa$ and noting that $\epsilon$ and $\ell_\mathrm{crumple} / \ell$ are independent, if ~$\ell / \ell_\mathrm{crumple} \lesssim \epsilon \ll 1$ then~$E_Q$ can be comparable to and even dominate~$E_B$ while still being in the perturbative regime.
+Whether or not~$E$ actually decreases for (sufficiently large) deformations of flat space -- therefore implying that the membrane's equilibrium configuration is crumpled at a sufficiently small scale relative to $\ell_\mathrm{crumple}$ -- then depends on nonlinear and higher-derivative contributions to its bending action and whether or not these are relevant at scales up to~$\ell_\mathrm{crumple}$ at amplitudes~$O(\eps^2)$.
+Hence $\ell_\mathrm{crumple}$ defines a scale below which a membrane has the potential to crumple.